browndragon/ease/README.md

 # Ease

+> Warning!
+This is soft-deprecated; the important parts have been brought forward into https://github.com/browndragon/util .
+> I'll be deleting it shortly.
+> The core insight: everything this tried to do worked better by hand.
+All that's left is a little bit of easing, which I just rolled into BDUtil.Math.

 Unity coroutine, tween, ease, convergence lib.
 This is a prototype; expect changes.

 I highly recommend Demigiant's DOTween library if you want _good_ tweening.